-Never give a recorded statement unless you are certain that skilled Arizona personal injury attorneys would support that decision.
+Never give a recorded statement unless you are certain that skilled Phoenix insurance claim attorneys would support that decision.
 If you are even contemplating giving a recorded statement, ask the adjuster if he or she will give you a copy of the liable party's recorded statement in exchange for yours.
 Ask the adjuster to give you a copy of any witness statements that were taken.
 Even under those circumstances, giving a recorded statement is a bad idea.

 The primary reason the insurance companies want a recorded statement is so that they can try to twist your words and use an honest statement against you at a later date.
 We know you may be thinking, "But I tell the truth."
 (Good, you'd better tell the truth or no good lawyer will represent you and the jury will never believe you, if the case goes to trial!)
 However, it is foolhardy to trust that they will not try to use the recorded statement any way they can, even to the point of taking things out of context.
 If the adjuster just wants to know what happened, why do they insist on a "recorded" statement, when a statement that is not recorded would provide them all the answers they want?

 People tell us all the time the reason they let so much time go by after they were injured is because the adjuster told them they did not need to hire an attorney.
-It's important to consult with an attorney as soon as possible.
-It doesn't mean you need to hire an attorney or that your case even needs an attorney, but you should speak to an experienced lawyer to make sure you don't miss deadlines or give information to the insurance company that is unnecessary or likely to cause your case to end up in litigation.
+It's important to consult with an Phoenix bad faith insurance lawyer as soon as possible.
+It doesn't mean you need to hire one or that your case even needs one, but you should speak to an experienced lawyer to make sure you don't miss deadlines or give information to the insurance company that is unnecessary or likely to cause your case to end up in litigation.

 The bottom line is that insurance companies are out to make money.
 They spend millions of dollars devising better ways to process claims so they are profitable.
 Remember, the insurance adjuster and the company they represent are professionals - don't risk your case by going in blind.

-Allowing these – and other – tricks to work could take away the reimbursement of lost wages and medical expenses that can allow someone to get back on their feet after a terrible accident.
-The Husband and Wife Law Team of Alexis Breyer and Mark Breyer are ready to build an aggressive case to help you get the compensation and restitution that you deserve.
-Call today and we'll give you a no-cost consultation to help you understand your legal options.
+Allowing these - and other - tricks to work could take away the reimbursement of lost wages and medical expenses that can allow someone to get back on their feet after a terrible accident.
+The Husband & Wife Law Team of Alexis Breyer and Mark Breyer are ready to build an aggressive case to help you get the compensation and restitution that you deserve.
+Call (602) 457-6222 and we'll give you a no-cost consultation to help you understand your legal options.